lizardfs/documentation/source/man/lizardfs-makesnapshot.1.rst

 =======

 -s <value>
-  This option is used to specify number of nodes that will be atomically cloned.
+  This option is used to specify the number of nodes that will be atomically cloned.
 -i
   ignore missing source nodes in snapshot request